egvelho/next-auth-experiment/README.md

-# next-auth-experiment
+# A Next.js and Firebase experimental workflow for auth and account setup/recovery

-Experimental boilerplate for auth with Next.JS.
-Featuring account creation, account recovery and login based on SMS verification via Firebase.
+Experimental boilerplate using Next.js, Typescript, Firebase and MUI.
+This boilerplate have account creation, account recovery and login/logout based on SMS verification via Firebase.
+Please, refer to this code just for learning purposes, as it is an experimental project.